AdaDiff: Adaptive Step Selection for Fast Diffusion Models: Experiments

-We further qualitatively analyze our approach as shown in \cref{fig:qualitative}.
+\textbf{Qualitative Results.} We further qualitatively analyze our approach as shown in Figure \ref{fig:qualitative}.
 We specifically examine five distinct scenarios \{indoor, food, animal, outdoor, and sports\}, and explore the impact of the richness of the prompts on the step usage policy within the same scenario.
-Our observations reveal that in instances where the prompt is straightforward (easy, \cref{fig:qualitative}), typically involving only one or a few objects, AdaDiff assigns 10 or 20 steps to obtain satisfactory generated results.
-For prompts characterized by an increased number of objects or the inclusion of detailed descriptions (medium, \cref{fig:qualitative}), such as ``multiple pizzas" or ``ankle-deep", AdaDiff allocates a higher number of steps, typically around 30.
-In the case of challenging prompts (hard, \cref{fig:qualitative}), which often involve numerous objects, intricate interactions between them, and diverse detailed descriptions, AdaDiff allocates 40 or 50 steps to achieve satisfactory generation.
+Our observations reveal that in instances where the prompt is straightforward (easy, Figure \ref{fig:qualitative}), typically involving only one or a few objects, AdaDiff assigns 10 to 20 steps to obtain satisfactory generated results.
+For prompts characterized by an increased number of objects or the inclusion of detailed descriptions (medium, Figure \ref{fig:qualitative}), such as ``multiple pizzas" or ``ankle-deep", AdaDiff allocates a higher number of steps, typically around 30.
+In the case of challenging prompts (hard, Figure \ref{fig:qualitative}), which often involve numerous objects, intricate interactions between them, and diverse detailed descriptions, AdaDiff allocates 40 to 50 steps to achieve satisfactory generation.